Faster shortest-path algorithms using the acyclic-connected tree: Conclusion

 \subsection{Summary}

-In this paper, we introduced a graph decomposition called the A-C tree to provide parametrised complexity bounds for SSSP.
+In this paper, we introduced a graph decomposition called the A-C tree to obtain beyond-worst-case time complexity for any SSSP algorithm.
 The A-C tree breaks up a single-source graph $G$ into a recursively nested sequence of strongly connected components in topological order.
 We showed that the A-C tree is optimal in the sense that it achieves the nesting width $\nestwidth(G)$, the minimal width of any nesting decomposition of $G$.
-We also presented a linear-time algorithm for constructing the A-C tree, which we used to design a SSSP algorithm called Recursive Dijkstra'a with time complexity $O(e+n\log(\nestwidth(G)))$.
+We also presented a linear-time algorithm for constructing the A-C tree.
+Using this linear-time algorithm, we can transform an SSSP algorithm by first computing the A-C tree, and then run the SSSP algorithm on the A-C tree, for reduced time complexity.
+Indeed, we showcased this transformation with state-of-the-art Dijkstra's algorithm and the recent sparse graph algorithm from \cite{duan2025breaking}, with improved time complexities $O(m+n\log(\nestwidth(G)))$ and $O(m\alpha(n)+m\log^{2/3}(\nestwidth(G)))$, respectively.
+In particular, SSSP for graphs with bounded nesting width can be solved in linear~time, an important step towards a universally optimal SSSP algorithm.